Tooth eruption: Mixed dentition stage

-Mixed dentition stage starts when the first permanent tooth appears in the mouth, usually at five or six years with the first permanent molar, and lasts until the last primary tooth is lost, usually at ten, eleven, or twelve years.
+The mixed dentition stage starts when the first permanent tooth appears in the mouth, usually at five or six years with the first permanent molar, and lasts until the last primary tooth is lost, usually at ten, eleven, or twelve years.
 There are 32 permanent teeth and those of the maxillae (on the top) erupt in a different order from permanent mandibular (on the bottom) teeth.
 Maxillary teeth typically erupt in the following order: (1) first molar (2) central incisor, (3) lateral incisor, (4) first premolar, (5) second premolar, (6) canine, (7) second molar, and (8) third molar.
 Mandibular teeth typically erupt in the following order: (1) first molar (2) central incisor, (3) lateral incisor, (4) canine, (5) first premolar, (6) second premolar, (7) second molar, and (8) third molar.
 While this is the most common eruption order, variation is common.

 Since there are no premolars in the primary dentition, the primary molars are replaced by permanent premolars.
 If any primary teeth are shed or lost before permanent teeth are ready to replace them, some posterior teeth may drift forward and cause space to be lost in the mouth.
 This may cause crowding and/or misplacement once the permanent teeth erupt, which is usually referred to as malocclusion.
 Orthodontics may be required in such circumstances for an individual to achieve a functioning and aesthetic dentition.

 Permanent dentition stage

-The permanent dentition begins when the last primary tooth is lost, usually at 11 to 12 years, and lasts for the rest of a person's life or until all of the teeth are lost (edentulism).
-After the adult tooth forms in the bone, it will push through under the baby tooth.
-The adult tooth will dissolve the baby tooth’s root, making the baby tooth loose until it falls out.
-During this stage, permanent third molars (also called "wisdom teeth") are frequently extracted because of decay, pain or impactions.
+The permanent dentition stage begins when the last primary tooth is lost, usually at 11 to 12 years, and lasts for the rest of a person's life or until all of the teeth are lost (edentulism).
+After the permanent tooth forms in the bone, it will push through under the primary tooth.
+The adult tooth will dissolve the primary tooth's root, making the primary tooth loose until it falls out.
+During this stage, permanent third molars (also called "wisdom teeth") also erupt.
+These are sometimes extracted because of decay, pain or impactions.
 The main reasons for tooth loss are decay or periodontal disease.